Mass Write

 The Mass Write Schedules feature is accessible from the portfolio level view of the KODE OS app.

-To start the process of writing multiple schedules, -> click on the “Write Schedules” button and you will be
+To start the process of writing multiple schedules, click on the “Write Schedules” button and you will be navigated to this page:

 Selecting sites (buildings)

-2. Once you pick the site(s) click Apply
+Once selected, click Apply

 Selecting schedules